The owners: Vanessa Roberts, a corporate strategist for Aviva, lives here with husband Andy, an IT program manager

 ‘It was massive, drab and soulless, and we simply had no idea how to make it work,’ recalls Vanessa.
 ‘There were lots of beautiful period features, such as the skirting boards and cornicing, but they were lost because of the neutral colour scheme.’

-The couple initially planned to repaint the room, but after coming across local interior designer Karen Knox on Houzz, they decided to see what she suggested.
+The couple initially planned to repaint the living room, but after coming across local interior designer Karen Knox on Houzz, they decided to see what she suggested.
 ‘I immediately resonated with Karen’s sense of style and was over the moon when I discovered she was based near us in Yorkshire,’ recalls Vanessa.

 ‘She was happy to come up with a new layout and design ideas for the room, as well as to source new pieces that would work with the Mid-century-style sofas and coffee table we brought with us from our previous house.’